sh1boot/sh1boot.github.io/drafts/ciscv.md

 ---
 layout: post
-title: Provisional CISC-V instruction set
+title: "CISC-V: An exploratory 32-bit instruction-pair packing for RISC-V"
 svg: true
 ---

-Here I finally get around to showing a system of compressing RISC-V code by squashing pairs of opcodes into a single 32-bit packet rather than squashing individual opcodes into 16-bit packets in order to address issues with unaligned 32-bit instruction words.
+After months of trying to get around to it, I finally have a straw-man level system of compressing RISC-V code by squashing pairs of opcodes into a single 32-bit packet rather than squashing individual opcodes into 16-bit packets in order to address issues with unaligned 32-bit instruction words.

+The intent is to enable a minimal implementation which can decode the first slot easily while simultaneously reformatting the packet to expose the B slot for interpretation by the same decoder on the next step.
+But also to make things more digestible for wide multi-issue implementations.

+It's still not a fully defined thing.
+Just a thought experiment gone a little too far.

 This takes 1/4 of the total instruction coding space, meaning it steals 1/3 of the space occupied by RVC.
 It's assumed that the remaining 2/3